 With the entry of American forces into the war, Mussolini's dream of a new Roman Empire began collapsing.
-Under the direction of General Dwight Eisenhower, the 8th English army and the 7th American army invaded Sicily in July of 1943.
-Due to the pressures of Italian surrenders in May in North Africa, this early July invasion of Sicily and then an Allied air raid on Rome itself on July 19, the Italian King forced Mussolini to resign.
-Mussolini was arrested on July 25, 1943 and three days later the Fascist Party itself was dissolved.
+Under the direction of General Dwight Eisenhower, the 8th English Army and the 7th American Army invaded Sicily in July of 1943.
+Due to the pressures of Italian surrenders in May in North Africa, this early July invasion of Sicily, and then an Allied air raid on Rome itself on July 19, the Italian King forced Mussolini to resign.
+Mussolini was arrested on July 25, 1943.
+Three days later, the Fascist Party itself was dissolved.

 Del Rosso found himself in that third category of units within German-occupied territory.
 Because of his linguistic capabilities, Del Rosso was soon picked up by the Nazis to act as an interpreter.
 His family feared that Del Rosso would eventually be shipped off to Germany.
 It wasn't too long before he began to have the same fears himself.
-So one day on the train he simply discarded his army uniform, put on civilian clothes and slipped back into Florence to live with his family.
-As long as the Germans occupied the area, he was in a great deal of danger.
+So one day on the train he simply discarded his army uniform, put on civilian clothes, and slipped back into Florence to live with his family.
+As long as the Nazis occupied the area, he was in a great deal of danger.
 So, Alfredo Del Rosso's presence in Florence was kept a secret.
-And, in fact, not long after Florence's liberation in August of 1944, Raffaello came over from Empoli to Florence to console the family over the loss of Alfredo.
-There in Florence he encountered Alfredo Del Rosso himself.
+And, in fact, not long after Florence's liberation in August of 1944, Raffaello went from Empoli to Florence to console the family over the loss of Alfredo.
+In Florence, he encountered Alfredo Del Rosso himself.

 "The Lord hasn't forgotten about me," Alfredo exulted to his incredulous nephew.

-Three weeks of military confrontation in Florence had killed 90,000 farm animals, destroyed 150,000 olive trees and decimated an estimated 2 million grape vines and 50,000 fruit trees in the area.
+Three weeks of military confrontation in Florence had killed 90,000 farm animals, destroyed 150,000 olive trees, and decimated an estimated 2 million grape vines and 50,000 fruit trees.
 So, by necessity, the military occupation authorities put the populace on very strict food rationing.
-One day Del Rosso was making his way across one of the makeshift "Bailey" bridges the military had erected across the Arno river.
+One day Del Rosso was making his way across one of the makeshift "Bailey" bridges the military had erected across the Arno River.
 As he walked along Del Rosso fell into conversation with an old man who was also crossing the river.
 The old man began to grumble about the tiny ration of bread he was allowed.

 Del Rosso listened to him, then moved in close and slipped a part of his own bread ration into the man's pocket.
 Then he said, "You know, the Lord cares about you.
 Why, just look in your pocket.
 The Lord has given you something extra."
 And he rushed on, leaving the man open-mouthed.